Cooperative diversity: Relaying strategies

-Relay Transmission Topology
+Relay transmission topology

 Serial relay transmission is used for long distance communication and range-extension in shadowy regions.
 It provides power gain.
 In this topology signals propagate from one relay to another relay and the channels of neighboring hop are orthogonal to avoid any interference.

 Parallel relay transmission may be used where serial relay transmission suffers from multi-path fading.
 For outdoors and non-line-of-sight propagation, signal wavelength may be large and installation of multiple antennas are not possible.
 To increase the robustness against multi-path fading, parallel relay transmission can be used.
 In this topology, signals propagate through multiple relay paths in the same hop and the destination combines the signals received with the help of various combining schemes.
 It provides power gain and diversity gain simultaneously.

 System model

 We consider a wireless relay system that consists of source, relay and destination nodes.
 It is assumed that the channel is in a half-duplex, orthogonal and amplify-and-forward relaying mode.
 Differently to the conventional direct transmission system, we exploit a time division relaying function where this system can deliver information with two temporal phases.

 On the first phase, the source node broadcasts information $x_{s}$ toward both the destination and the relay nodes.
 The received signal at the destination and the relay nodes are respectively written as: